hpssjellis/maker100/price-list-individuals.md

 Note: Student final projects often have a cost.
-In my class students can use the school equipment, but at home students wulld need all the equipment for there final project
+In my class students can use the school equipment, but at home students would need all the equipment for there final project